 - Computer training with pharmacy management software

+Once you complete the pharmacy tech training, externship experience, and obtain your Trainee Licensing, you will take the certification exam to become a pharmacy tech.
 For more information on how to become certified and licensed, visit the Arizona College Pharmacy Technician Certification page.

 How Being a Pharmacy Technician is Different Than Other Allied Health Careers

 A pharmacy technician is a highly specialized role and does require special certifications and licensing before you can enter the workforce.
 Customer care and interaction is also a requirement that not all allied health careers share.
 Pharmacy technician is an ideal position for someone who prefers a flexible schedule, since work hours can be during the day, evening, weekends and holidays.

 According to the U.S. Bureau of Labor Statistics (BLS), an independent agency that analyzes economic statistics, healthcare is the fastest growing industry in the country.
 Upwards of 60% of the jobs within the industry are allied health careers, which means there is ample opportunity for those that hold degrees and certifications.
 Among these fast growing jobs is pharmacy technicians, which the BLS estimates as having a 12% growth rate.